Riley-Brown/react-speech-to-text/README.md

 # Arguments

-Arguments passed to `useSpeechToText()` invocation
+Arguments passed to `useSpeechToText` invocation

 ### `timeout`

 Sets amount in milliseconds to stop recording microphone input after last detected speech event.

-**Note**: `timeout` is only applied when `crossBrowser: true` arg is passed, else Chrome's Speech Recognition automatically stops recording after a certain amount of time.
+**Note**: `timeout` is only applied when `crossBrowser: true` arg is passed and using browser that does not support `SpeechRecognition` API, else Chrome's Speech Recognition automatically stops recording after a certain amount of time.

-- Type: `Number`
+- Type: `number`
 - Required: `false`
 - Default: `undefined`